-7 Summary of frequency bands and necessary bandwidths for active sensing
+8 Summary of frequency bands and necessary bandwidths for active sensing

 Although active microwave sensing technology is advancing rapidly and much still needs to be learned, a set of frequency bands can be defined which satisfy measurement requirements and provide for multi-frequency measurements needed to separate signal contributions from different sources.
 Sharing considerations dictate that specific frequency bands for active sensors should be in bands shared with the radiolocation service.
-Thus, frequency bands for active spaceborne sensor measurements fall near 435 MHz and near 1, 3, 5, 10, 14, 17, 24, 35, 78, 94, 133 and 238 GHz.
-A bandwidth of 100 MHz is appropriate for most applications using active sensor instruments other than fine resolution synthetic aperture radars and altimeters.
+Thus, frequency bands for active spaceborne sensor measurements fall near 45 and 435 MHz, as well as near 1, 3, 5, 10, 14, 17, 24, 35, 78, 94, 133 and 238 GHz.
+A bandwidth of 100 MHz is appropriate for most applications using active sensor instruments other than radar sounders and fine resolution synthetic aperture radars and altimeters.
 Altimeter measurements may need up to 500 MHz bandwidth to satisfy accuracy requirements, but, at present, this requirement can be accommodated only in the bands allocated near 14 and 35 GHz for active sensing.
 A second frequency band, with 500 MHz bandwidth would achieve 2 cm precision for the application of altimeters to oceanography.
 Another frequency band which would be useful for achieving this precision is, for instance, around 5 GHz.
 For a synthetic aperture radar bandwidth of 500 MHz for finer resolution, at a depression angle of 60, this range resolution on the surface is submeter at 0.6 m.
 A minimum bandwidth of 6 MHz near 435 MHz is sufficient for applications using SAR for measurements of soil moisture and biomass and for documentation of geologic history and climate change by measuring the extent and thickness of the global ice sheets and the subsurface mapping of arid and semi-arid regions.